Herman Mashaba: Biography, Age, ActionSA, Businesses

 Early Life and Education

-Business Career of Herman Mashaba
+Career of Herman Mashaba

 The CEO of 'Black Like Me', Herman Mashaba, in his factory - c 1990s.
 Photo by Graeme Williams